ComScore

 • Time Commitment: 30 minutes

 Cabbage slaw?
-Snooze.
-But wait—this one features tart granny smith apples, a hint of spicy jalapeño, a squeeze of bright lime juice and refreshing mint and cilantro.
-It’s elegant, crisp and nothing like the pre-made slaw you know from summer picnics.
+Groundbreaking.
+But wait—this one features tart Granny Smith apples, a hint of spicy jalapeño, a squeeze of bright lime juice and refreshing mint and cilantro.
+It’s elegant, crisp and nothing like the pre-made slaw you know from past summer picnics.

 24. Kale Apple Salad with Crispy Shallots